dykyivladk1/DDPM/README.md

 # DDPM Implementation

 This repository contains the implementation of simple Denoising Diffusion Probabilistic Model.
+DDPM uses a principle of applying a noise to an image, and then learns how to reverse this action.

 ## Getting Started